Click on any of the following links for guidance in applying to UNG:

 The Learning Support Program and Placement Testing

 Within the context of admission to the University, incoming students whose academic records do not meet the University System of Georgia’s minimum requirements for direct placement into ENGL 1101 and/or MATH 1111 will be screened for Learning Support.
-Those students applying to the University within five years of completing high school and with no previous college credits in English and/or math will have an English Placement Index (EPI) and Math Placement Index (MPI) calculated based on their High School GPA and SAT and/or ACT scores.
+Those students applying to the University within five years of completing high school and with no previous college credits in English and/or math will be evaluated for Learning Support placement based on their High School GPA (at the time of application) and, when submitted, SAT/ACT scores.
+Students who place into Learning Support based on these criteria may take an Accuplacer placement test to attempt exemption from Learning Support.
 Students applying as transfers, readmits, or non-traditional students (five or more years after completing high school) will be required to take an Accuplacer placement test to determine placement into or out of Learning Support.
 Learning Support coursework in the University System of Georgia is designed to be completed in one semester.
-Students admitted to the University with Learning Support requirements must be enrolled in the required coursework every semester until completed by earning a passing grade, and may not take regular curriculum credit courses which require the content or skills of the Learning Support courses.
-Additionally, Learning Support instruction is not available online.
+Students admitted to the University with Learning Support requirements must be enrolled in the required coursework every semester until completed by earning a passing grade.
 Applicants wishing to take Accuplacer placement re-testing must do so prior to the start of the semester for which they are applying.
 For more information about EPI, MPI, or Learning Support coursework, please contact the Learning Support Department: ung.edu/learning-support.

 Admission requirements for credit-bearing online courses are the same as admission requirements for courses offered in the traditional classroom.

 Tuition Classification for Incoming Students (for the Purpose of Paying Tuition and Fees)